Skip to main content

 What you should know about the Berlin Wall

-Highlights on the day the Wall fell on November 9
+Interesting to know about the day the Wall fell on 9 November

 Fall of the Berlin Wall, the night of 9 November 1989